Use 'Enter' for

 Supporting evidence

-For a universal reference frame
+For a static universal reference frame

 Also comes from the constant speed of light